 Identifies major interactions between physiology and behavior.
 Covers physiological analysis, structures, and functions of the nervous system.
 Investigates topics including sensory and motor function, states of consciousness, sexual behavior, psychopathology, learning and memory.
 Course lab fee of $15 for supplies applies.

 Introduces the basic psychological theories attempting to answer the question 'What is Personality?'
 Examines the scientific study of the uniqueness of each of us as individuals.
 Explores how individuals develop personality similarities as well as differences by examining classical personality theories, societal influences, cultural variations, behavioral genetics, anatomy and biochemistry, sex and gender differences and family function.
 May be delivered hybrid and/or online.
+Canvas Course Mats of $66/McGraw applies.
 Course fee of $15 for materials.

 Examines major concepts, theoretical perspectives, empirical findings, and historical trends in the scientific study of behavior.
 Focuses on application of psychological principles to personal, social, and organizational issues, as appropriate.
 Stresses use of critical and creative thinking, skeptical inquiry, and the scientific approach to solve problems related to behavior.